learn-co-curriculum/phase-0-intro-to-js-2-traversing-nested-objects/README.md

 We've pared the sixteen messy properties in our first attempt down to a svelte
-five: `firstName`, `lastName`, `company`, `friends`, and `projects`. `company` points at another object, and both `friends` and `projects` are arrays of objects.
+five: `firstName`, `lastName`, `company`, `friends`, and `projects`. `company` points at another object, and both `friends` and `projects` point to arrays of objects.
 Let's practice accessing some of those beautifully nested data points.
 Copy `userInfo` into [repl.it][] and follow along.